Gambia Flag Home Page National Emblem

 Introduction:

-Guestbook: A Gambian approaches you and tells you all about how he was just married or how his son was just born.
+A Gambian approaches you and tells you all about how he was just married or how his son was just born.
 He was sad that you could not make the ceremony, but invites you to sign the guestbook/visitor’s book.
-He seems genuinely excited to meet a tubaab like yourself, so you good-naturedly agree.
+He seems genuinely excited to meet a tourist like yourself, so you good-naturedly agree.
 The “guestbook” contains a list of names (likely to be made up) as well as a list of sizable donations.
 He tells you it is customary to give a gift on the occasion, and thus will pressure you into doing so with a guilt trip.

-“Don’t you remember me?”: An unfamiliar person approaches and says, “Hello, how are you?
+An unfamiliar person approaches and says, “Hello, how are you?
 It’s Kebba, the repair man!
 Do you remember me?”
 You will feel guilty enough to say yes because you see hundreds of people a day and it is difficult to keep all of your acquaintances straight.
 He will then ask you to loan him some money to buy something, either a bite to eat or something for your hotel, which you will be reimbursed for later.
-One “Kebba” in Bakau has tried to assert that he owns an orphanage, and has even gone as far as taking toubabs to “his” compound and training neighbourhood children to hug the strangers to keep up the act.
+One “Kebba” in Bakau has tried to assert that he owns an orphanage, and has even gone as far as taking tourists to 'his' compound and training neighbourhood children to hug the strangers to keep up the act.
 He then asks for money to buy bags of rice for the children.

-Rice for the family: A man approaches you and, after the customary greetings, tells you about how he does not have enough cash to buy food for his family’s next meal.
+A man approaches you and, after the customary greetings, tells you about how he does not have enough cash to buy food for his family’s next meal.
 As he begs you to help him out in the money department, he leads you to a local shop where they sell bags of rice.
 After he wheedles a few hundred dalasi notes out of you and enters the shop to pick out his bag, he leaves you standing on the corner while he escapes out the back door with the cash.

 Conmen: